Building in the world of flesh needs regulatory transparency

 I recently saw this for the first time, thanks to Brian Finrow of LumenBio, who generously shared with me the CTD he had acquired for $25,000 from a failed biotech.
 Thousands of pages of what look like “boring details” are in fact the practical playbook of how drugs succeed—or fail—through the FDA.

-Startups, by contrast, must spend heavily on consultants, often duplicating mistakes that could have been avoided if they had access to the same regulatory precedent.
-Regulatory transparency is, in this sense, antitrust done right: it levels the playing field without new taxes, subsidies, or mandates.
+Start-ups, by contrast, must spend heavily on consultants, often duplicating mistakes that could have been avoided if they had access to the same regulatory precedent.
+Regulatory transparency is, in this sense, antitrust done right: it levels the playing field without disrupting the market.

-This dynamic is brilliantly explained by a widely shared article that aims to partially answer the question of why clinical trials are so expensive in the US, by showcasing just how inefficient the market for CROs organizing clinical trials is.
+Large pharma can do more stuff in-house but they still outsource certain parts of clinical development, like organizing clinical trials to CROs.
+And these CROs are not competing on efficiency or price, but “regulatory know-how”.
+This is not a novel concept: the idea that information asymmetry creates inefficient markets is a well-known concept in economic literature, pioneered by Nobel Prize laureate Joseph Stiglitz.
+In the end, everyone ends up paying more for clinical trials due to this market inefficiency.
+This dynamic is brilliantly explained by a widely shared article that aims to partially answer the question of why clinical trials have become so expensive in the US.
+It showcases just how inefficient the market for CROs is.
 I recommend the whole article, which is both funny and instructive, but the conclusion is particularly good:

 Why is this industry so cursed?
 Some hypotheses: